Hosted by: Kyoto Consortium for Japanese Studies, administered by Columbia University

-- Must have completed at least two semesters of college-level Japanese for the fall semester, and three semesters for the spring semester, or the equivalent.
+- Must have completed at least two semesters of college-level Japanese for the Fall semester, and three semesters for the Spring semester, or the equivalent.

 - Minimum 3.0 average language GPA

 - An applicant's reasons for wishing to study at KCJS are important considerations for admission.
 More advanced students and those with strong demonstrated academic performance will normally be given preference.
-A limited number of students may be admitted for single semester study in the fall or spring.
+A limited number of students may be admitted for single semester study in the Fall or Spring.

 KCJS provides a rigorous academic program.
-Each semester, students take a double course in Japanese language taught (8 credits) and two elective courses in English (4 credits each).
+Each semester, students take a "double" course in Japanese language (8 credits) and two elective courses taught in English (4 credits each).
 Each academic year, nine or ten courses in the humanities and social sciences are taught by leading Japanese and American professors, including the KCJS Director and a KCJS Professor from one of the consortium universities.
 Independent Study courses may also be arranged.

-Credit and Grade Translation - Kyoto
+Credit and Grade Translation - Kyoto Consortium for Japanese Studies

 Emory College Study Abroad maintains a list of blanket approved courses.
 This list specifies how courses taken abroad will transfer back to Emory.
 PLEASE NOTE: Students may obtain additional approvals for courses that are not currently on this Blanket Approval List